UncleRus/MultiOSD/doc/settings.md

 ### ABCS

-1 to enable current sensor.
+Set this option to 1 to enable current sensor.

 Type     | Size
 -------- | --------